MrHaribo/mrharibo.github.io/gettingstarted/index.md

 ## Whats Next

 If you yould successfully complete the previous steps you are ready to build your first game using MicroNet.
-Read on in the Example Game Page.
+Read on in the [Example Game tutorial](../tutorial/index.md) Page.